feature-hub/feature-hub/docs/guides/reducing-the-bundle-size.md

 To minimize the amount of code shipped to the client, common npm dependencies can be [shared][sharing-npm-dependencies] between Feature Apps and Feature Services.
-In addition, code can be dynamically loaded using webpack's dynamic code splitting technique.
+In addition, code can be dynamically loaded using dynamic code splitting.

 Although it is generally possible to integrate Feature Apps built using different frontend technologies (e.g. Vue.js, Angular, Web Components), this is